This page explains how to run a pipeline on Google Cloud using Nextflow.

 Objectives

-After completing this tutorial, you'll know how to:
+After completing this tutorial, you'll know how to do the following:

 - Install Nextflow in Cloud Shell.